anandu06dev/ng4StarterKit/README.md

 # Application architecture

-Angular embraces patterns, principles and practices of enterprise software development.
-Applying Object-Oriented Design, Domain-Driven Design or Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries.
-We separate business logic into layers with different concerns and vest with single responsibility.
+Angular embraces Patterns, Principles and Practices of Domain-Driven Design.
+Applying Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries.
+We divide business logic into layers with different responsibilities to keep our code in good condition.

 ## Frontend coupled to OOD, DDD and CQRS

 The building blocks of Angular already provides us with code organisation strategies for frontend architectures.
-Nevertheless, to gain a higher level of abstraction we will bypass Angular's data-driven mindset and consider strategies like Domain-Driven Design and CQRS:
+Nevertheless, to gain a better abstraction we will bypass Angular's data-driven mindset and consider strategies like Domain-Driven Design and CQRS:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/frontend_arch.PNG)

-Considering multilayered architecture the question arises of how to organize layers in SPA applications?
-This question relates to code splitting, communication across layers and demanding business logic throughout services etc.
+Considering a multilayered architecture the question arises how to organize layers in an SPA application?
+This question refers to code splitting, communication across layers and demanding business logic throughout services.

 ## Layered architecture